Skip to main content

-Patrick joined the firm after a clerkship with Judge Paul L. Friedman at the United States District Court for the District of Columbia and practicing in the Washington, D.C. office of another national law firm.
-During law school, he served in DOJ’s National Security Division, the State Department, and several state prosecutors’ offices.
-At Virginia Law, Patrick served as Executive Editor of the Virginia Journal of International Law and President of the Student Legal Forum.
-He began his career in public policy and later worked at Lockheed Martin on strategic planning and program evaluation for a counter-WMD agency of the Department of Defense.
+Patrick joined the firm after a clerkship with Judge Paul L. Friedman of the U.S. District Court for the District of Columbia.
+He previously practiced at the Washington, D.C., office of another national law firm.
+During law school, he served in the National Security Division of the Department of Justice, the State Department’s Diplomacy Lab, and several Virginia prosecutors’ offices.
+He began his career in public policy and later worked at Lockheed Martin on strategic planning for a counter-WMD agency of the Department of Defense.

 Experience